sap-tutorials/Tutorials/tutorials/mlb-hxe-import-data-pa-census/mlb-hxe-import-data-pa-census.md

 ```

-It requires WGET to be installed.
+It requires CURL (or WGET) to be installed.

 The dataset files should now be located in: **`/usr/sap/HXE/HDB90/work/sample_census/Census`**